• About

 • Conrad Bona – Non Executive Director appointed on 1 September 2022.

-Renata Ziolko has been appointed the Company Secretary on 28 September 2022.
+Renata Ziolko is Company Secretary and was appointed on 28 September 2022.

-The Board operates an induction programme for new Non-Executive Directors, reviews its AIM obligations with its Nominated Advisor annually, and endeavours to keep up with best practice governance via QCA seminars and training material.
+The Board operates an induction programme for new Non-Executive Directors, reviews its AIM obligations with its Nominated Adviser annually and keeps up to date with governance practice through QCA seminars and training materials.

-The Board schedules regular monthly meetings during the year, with the exception of July or August and December, and additional ad hoc meetings as required.
+The Board schedules regular monthly meetings during the year, except in July or August, and convenes additional ad hoc meetings as required.

 Roles